An official website of the United States Government -

-Over 10 million people qualify for Medicaid based on a disability.
-Although many are dually eligible for Medicare and Medicaid, most (6.2 million) do not have Medicare coverage.
+Over 9 million people qualified for Medicaid based on a disability in fiscal year 2022.
+Although many are dually eligible for Medicare and Medicaid, most do not have Medicare coverage.
 People under age 65 who qualify for Medicaid on the basis of a disability include adults and children with disabilities that they have had since birth and others who have disabling conditions acquired through illness, injury, or trauma.
-Medicaid beneficiaries enrolled through disability pathways include those with physical conditions (such as quadriplegia, traumatic brain injuries); intellectual or developmental disabilities (for example, cerebral palsy, autism, Down syndrome); and serious behavioral disorders or mental illness (such as schizophrenia or bipolar disorder).
+Disabilities may include physical conditions (such as quadriplegia and traumatic brain injuries), intellectual or developmental disabilities (such as cerebral palsy, autism, and Down syndrome), and serious behavioral disorders or mental illness (such as schizophrenia and bipolar disorder).

 Over one-third of Medicaid beneficiaries who qualify on the basis of a disability do so through receipt of Supplemental Security Income (SSI), the federal cash assistance program for the elderly and people with disabilities who have low levels of income and assets.